axiros/terminal_markdown_viewer/README.md

 ----

-> mdv is a hack and proof of concept: While for simple structures it does its job quite well, for complex markdown you want to use other tools.
+> mdv is a proof of concept hack: While for simple structures it does its job quite well, for complex markdown you want to use other tools.

 ----